Fête de la Musique

 Villa Lunetta features four bedrooms (2 master suites and 2 guest rooms) and four en-suite bathrooms and shower rooms spread over two spacious floors.

-Located on a quiet street just one block away from the stunning French Riviera, the 1-bedroom Charming Riviera 3E Sweet Inn vacation apartment offers a stylish abode in one of Juan les Pin’s best areas.
+Located on a quiet street just one block away from the stunning French Riviera, the 1-bedroom Lovely Riviera 2F Sweet Inn vacation apartment offers a stylish and comfortable abode in one of Juan les Pin’s best areas.

 There are several lovely places to stay in and around Vence.
 There are some magnificent views down to the coast and the sea from most of the properties.